 In 1976 Dana founded Custom Auto Machine Company, also known as Camco Racing Engines and he still operates that business today at the same location on East Street in Weymouth Mass.

 In an effort to go even faster, Dana built a destroked FE-powered Mustang II that he ran in the NHRA Pro Stock class until 1979.
 At that point, he took a hiatus to raise a family and focus his attention on his growing business.

 Twenty years later, Dana realized that drag racing fever was still in his blood.
 Dana returned to the drag strip driving a Corvette funny car.
 No, it was not a Ford.
 Unfortunately, IHRA decided to cancel the class and the Corvette became a test vehicle for Camco Racing Engines.

 Dana returned to his Ford roots when he built a 1948 Fiat funny car running an alcohol-fueled Ford wedge motor.

 In 2008 Dana formed the East Coast Pro Comp Association which allowed racers to compete on a heads up local level similar to the old NHRA Pro Comp class.
 The East Coast Pro Comp Association is still active today and provides a great venue for racing and spectator enjoyment.

-Like many hot rodders who have dreamed of owning a Nitro Funny Car, Dana debuted the “The Hard Guys” nitro Mustang in 2010 and has proven to be a favorite with the New England fans with header flames, burnouts, and the smell of nitromethane in the air.
-And, while Dana’s earlier cars may have been “Just E’ Nuff”, “The Hard Guys” was not, so Dana built a second nitro Funny Car called “Gone Broke.”
+Like many hot rodders who have dreamed of owning a Nitro Funny Car, Dana debuted the “The Hard Guys” nitro Mustang in 2010 and it has proven to be a favorite with the New England fans with header flames, burnouts, and the smell of nitromethane in the air.
+And, while Dana’s earlier cars may have been “Just E’ Nuff”, “The Hard Guys” was not, so Dana built a second nitro Funny Car called “Die Broke.”

 The Orientals Hot Rod Club is honored to award Dana Hard with Induction into the 2019 class of the New England Hot Rod Hall of Fame.